NachoKiman/Democrafy-cli/README.md

 interface and global keypress events.
 This is the only application you have to download.

 ## Democrafy system
-The Democrafy System allows a group a people to listen to music that the whole group enjoy.
+The Democrafy System allows a group a people to listen to music that the whole group can enjoy.
 An administrator user will start up the Democrafy-server and the Democrafy-web-client.
 Then the people that want to participate in the Spotify Democracy will log on to the Democrafy-web-client or the Democrafy-cli and vote for skipping current playing song, see the current status and lots of relevant data of a song and adding new songs to the server queue.